kyryloshy/kompiler/docs/basics/02_instructions.md

  - bitsize: Indicates the instruction's final size in bits
  - mc_constructor: An AST indicating how to build the instruction using the operands provided
  - name: The name of the instruction (Optional)
- - Description: The description for the instruction (Optional)
+ - description: The description for the instruction (Optional)

 [Previous](/docs/basics/01_syntax.md) [Next](/docs/basics/03_labels.md)